Eng-Elias/CrewAI-Visualizer/README.md

 ## Getting Started

-To get started with the CrewAI Simplified App, follow these simple steps:
+To get started with the CrewAI Simplified App, install [PostgreSQL](https://www.postgresql.org/download/), setup PostgreSQL user and password and follow these simple steps:

 1. **Installation**: Clone the repository and install dependencies using npm or yarn: